MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/cloud-hybrid-search-faq.md

 ***Are there any eBook available to configure SharePoint hybrid capabilities?***

-Yes, you can download the eBook [Configuring Microsoft SharePoint hybrid Capabilities (ISBN 9781509302437)](https://blogs.msdn.microsoft.com/microsoft_press/2016/07/06/free-ebook-configuring-microsoft-sharepoint-hybrid-capabilities/).
+Yes, you can download the eBook [Configuring Microsoft SharePoint hybrid capabilities (ISBN 9781509302437)](https://blogs.msdn.microsoft.com/microsoft_press/2016/07/06/free-ebook-configuring-microsoft-sharepoint-hybrid-capabilities/).